Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Managing subdomains

 Because the django server and the nextjs server are sharing authentication through cookies, it's important they stay on the same domain.
 There's three parts to consider when looking at how to arrange the domains serving the app - the api domain, the nextjs domain and the domain used between the two servers.
 A simple example would be the production hosting of both sides of the app on foo.com - the api would be reachable on foo.com/api, the next.js server would be on foo.com, and server to server communication would be over 127.0.0.1.
 In this case when loading a page from scratch you'd load on foo.com, then the next.js would forward the cookies to 127.0.0.1 (but still use the cookies from foo.com), and then return an authenticated response.
 When communicating directly to the api to login or make a post request, you'd address foo.com/api, and so cookies would still be correctly set for both frontend and backend, because they would both live under foo.com .
-For local development, you'd need a similar guarentee - that's why we force local development onto 127.0.0.1 and not localhost, because if the api domain doesn't match how you're addressing the client, things will break in strange ways.
+For local development, you'd need a similar guarantee - that's why we force local development onto 127.0.0.1 and not localhost, because if the api domain doesn't match how you're addressing the client, things will break in strange ways.
 If you decide in the future that you want to move the two applications to different subdomains, say www and api, you can do that as long as you configure the cookie to be shared by domain rather than subdomain

 ## Formik Fields